cozyGarage/resume_engine/README.md

 ## Getting Started

-To use HackMyResume you'll need to create a valid resume in either [][fresca] or [JSON Resume][6] format.
+To use HackMyResume you'll need to create a valid resume in [JSON Resume][6] format.
 Then you can start using the command line tool or the programmatic API.
 See `docs/USAGE.md` for a full overview and examples for the CLI and programmatic API.

 - **build** generates resumes in HTML, Word, Markdown, PDF, and other formats.
 Use it when you need to submit, upload, print, or email resumes in specific